The Instrument Panel: Your Guide to Car Dashboard LightsUpdated Dec. 29, 2020

 Quite often, the color of the warning light tells you about the severity of the situation.
 A yellow or amber warning light may simply indicate that something demands your attention but does not present an immediate hazard, whereas red warning lights are generally linked to dangerous problems.
 If a red warning light flashes up on your instrument panel, do not drive the vehicle until the situation is resolved.

 Check your car owner’s manual for the precise location and meaning of warning lights and indicators that appear on your dashboard.
-Below, we discuss some of the main warning light you should keep a lookout for.
+Below, we discuss some of the main warning lights you should keep a lookout for.

 Low oil pressure